dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

 relative = false

 +++
-1. What is memory leak
-2. What problems it causes
-3. Types
-4. Analyzing tools
-5. What to analyze and how
-6. What can we do to prevent it
-7. conclusion with example

-previous post breifly discussed about few types of memory leaks.
+In my previous post  I briefly discussed about few types of memory leaks.
 In todays post going to further discuss about six other scenarios which can cause memory leaks.
 They are

 1. Unclosed resource
 2. custom equals and hashcode implementation